 This time of year arrives with so much excitement – precious trick-or-treaters, loved ones gathered around Thanksgiving dinners, and the magic of the holidays.
 But with the good comes the bad.
 The cold weather and bitter temperatures can cause a whole medley of plumbing problems.
 D & K Heating Service Experts is here with some preventative measures to help you lower your chance of encountering these common winter plumbing problems.

 Your pipes becoming frozen is a common plumbing problem for Belleville.
 This commonly takes place when high water pressure through the main water pipe unites with freezing temperatures.
 To help keep this from occurring in your home, leave a faucet somewhat open to make sure the water can continually flow through.
 If you do discover a frozen pipe, disable the main water supply to stop the pipe from breaking.
-Try thawing the frozen area of the pipe with warm water and if that doesn’t solve the problem, give D & K Heating Service Experts a call and we’ll send one of our expert plumbers out to examine the issue.
+Try thawing the frozen area of the pipe with warm water and if that doesn’t solve the problem, give D & K Heating Service Experts a call and we’ll send one of our professional plumbers out to examine the problem.

 Broken Water Line